 Lars Kepler is the pseudonym of critically acclaimed husband and wife team Alexandra Coelho Ahndoril (b.
 1966) and Alexander Ahndoril (b.
 1967), authors of the No. 1 internationally bestselling Joona Linna series.
-With six installments to date, the series has sold 13 million copies in 40 languages.
+With seven installments to date, the series has sold 13 million copies in 40 languages.
 The Ahndorils were both established writers before they adopted the pen name Lars Kepler, and have each published several acclaimed novels.

 In the summer of 2009, the authors Alexander and Alexandra Ahndoril went into hiding with their three daughters in a little house on the Swedish west coast.